abhi-k9/Learn-Vim/ch28_vimscript_functions.md

 " returns "tasty"
 ```

-You can call a function from insisde a lambda expression:
+You can call a function from inside a lambda expression:

 ```
 function!
 Lunch(item)